aanchalmantwal/Amazon_clone/README.md

 # Amazon_clone
-This is a clone of an e-commerce website
-Made using HTML and CSS
+This is a clone of an e-commerce website, made using HTML and CSS